French art: Baroque and Classicism

-Sculpture moved away from late Mannerism to a more sophisticated, classical yet grand style in the 1630s thanks to the likes of Jacques Sarazin, Simon Guillain and the Anguier brothers.
-For sculpture, Louis XIV's reign also proved an important moment thanks to the King's protection of artists such as Pierre Puget, François Girardon, Antoine Coysevox and Nicolas Coustou who all produced sculptures for the gardens of Versailles and then Marly, where ambitious decorative programs involved tens of sculptors.
-In Rome, Pierre Legros the Younger, working in a more baroque manner, was one of the most influential sculptors of the end of the century alongside Pierre-Étienne Monnot.
+French sculpture of the 17th-century moved away from late Mannerism to a more sophisticated, classical yet grand style in the 1630s thanks to the likes of Jacques Sarazin, Simon Guillain and the Anguier brothers.
+The many châteaux, hôtels particuliers, churches' altarpieces and funerary monuments that were built over the century meant that the demand for sculpture was high and many skilled artists flourished.
+French sculpture also found its own distinctive way in the pursuit of classicism, particularly during the reign of Louis XIV, which proved to be a seminal moment for the development of sculpture thanks to the King's protection of artists such as Pierre Puget (who was also active in Italy), François Girardon, Antoine Coysevox and Nicolas Coustou.
+They all produced sculptures for the gardens of Versailles and then Marly and the Invalides, where ambitious decorative programs involved tens of sculptors, and also extensivly worked for the high nobility.
+In Rome, where many young French sculptors were sent to study Antiquity and the Renaissance, Pierre Legros the Younger, working in a more baroque manner, was one of the most influential sculptors of the end of the century alongside Pierre-Étienne Monnot.